 Below we present the results to answer our two research questions.
 Since the goal of our study is to compare the outcomes of two survey methods, chatbot versus Qualtrics, on two sets of measures (response quality metrics and participant engagement metrics), we chose to run ANCOVA analyses.
-ANCOVA is a general linear model blending ANOVA and regression, which helps us examine the true effect of the survey method ~\cite{aaker1976design}.
+ANCOVA is a general linear model blending ANOVA and regression, which helps us examine the true effect of the survey method \cite{aaker1976design}.
 In each ANCOVA analysis shown below, the independent variable was the survey method used, and the dependent variable was a computed response quality metric or an engagement metric.
-Since research suggests that demographics influence people's behavior with new technology ~\cite{venkatesh2000longitudinal, morris2000age}, all analyses was controlled for participants' age, gender, and education.
-Each analysis was also controlled for participants' weekly gaming time, as research shows that game playing experience impacts people's beliefs and attitude toward technology ~\cite{hayes2013gamer, Carstens2004}.
-Furthermore, the analyses involving response quality, \emph{response length}, and \emph{self-disclosure} were also controlled for \emph{engagement duration}, since we wished to assess whether the chatbot led to improved information quality, response length, and self-disclosure even when controlled for the amount of time that participants spent on completing a survey.
+Since research suggests that demographics influence people's behavior with new technology \cite{venkatesh2000longitudinal, morris2000age}, all analyses was controlled for participants' age, gender, education level and weekly gaming time.
+Each analysis was also controlled for by participants' weekly gaming time, as research shows that game playing experience impacts people's beliefs and attitude toward technology \cite{hayes2013gamer, Carstens2004}.
+Furthermore, the analyses involving \emph{response quality}, \emph{response length}, and \emph{self-disclosure} were also controlled for \emph{engagement duration}, since we wished to assess whether the chatbot led to improved information quality, response length, and self-disclosure even when controlled for the amount of time that participants spent on completing a survey.

-Before running ANCOVA analyses, we first examined the correlations among all our dependent variables (i.e., response quality and participant engagement metrics) to see how they may be related to each other (Table~ \ref{tab:measure correlation}).
-It is interesting to note that most of the variables were correlated except \emph{engagement duration}, which did not correlate with any other metrics except \emph{response length}.
-Intuitively, this result seems sensible since most of the metrics were assessing the \emph{content} of participants' responses (e.g., \emph{specificity} and \emph{self disclosure}).
+Before running ANCOVA analyses, we first examined the correlations among all our dependent variables (i.e., response quality and participant engagement metrics) to see how they may be related to each other (Table \ref{tab:measure correlation}).
+It is interesting to note that most of the variables were correlated except \emph{engagement duration}, which did not significantly correlate with any other metrics except \emph{response length}.
+No interaction effects were found.
+Intuitively, this result seems sensible since most of the metrics were assessing the \emph{content} of participants' responses (e.g., \emph{specificity} and \emph{self-disclosure}).
 This also implies that \emph{engagement duration} \emph{alone} would not signal the quality of participant responses.